Designations Congruent with Things: Chapter 23

 “It most certainly is not,” Hermann replies.

 “Tempted though I am to make you list, I’ve maxed out my friend-tormenting quota for the day.
-So I therefore submit to you that while ‘ghost-drifting’ in the colloquially understood sense of the word is not real, the SPECTER Effect totally is.
-Come on.
+I therefore submit to you that while ‘ghost-drifting’ in the colloquially understood sense of the word is not real, the SPECTER Effect totally is.
+C’mon.
 I definitely didn’t say that emo Jedi thing aloud.
 That is super specific, dude.”

-“When you are upset, you tend to perseverate on determinism in the Star Wars universe,” Hermann says, fixing Newt’s hair and then immediately fixing it again in the same manner, and then again, and again, and again, in a slow, evolving iteration of continuous hair-fixing.
+“When you are upset, you tend to perseverate on determinism in the Star Wars universe.”
+Hermann fixes Newt’s hair and then immediately fixes it again in the same manner, and then again, and again, and again, in a slow, evolving iteration of continuous hair-fixing.
 “I know this about you.
-I did not even need to drift to know this about you.
-You have been doing it for years.”
+You’ve been doing it for years.”

-“Well it just seems so unfair,” Newt says.
+“It just seems so unfair,” Newt says.
 “All those Skywalkers just having miserable times of it for no real reason other than pseudo-mystical cosmic suckage.
-They just loved people, you know.
-Leia doesn’t even want to get in on that crap it’s so messed up.”
+They just loved people, you know?
+Leia doesn’t even want to get in on that crap, it’s so messed up.”

 “Well,” Hermann says, humoring him way way way way way more than usual.
 “Princess Leia is terribly discerning.”

-“And yet,” Hermann says, “here you are, still perseverating.”
+“And yet,” Hermann counters, “here you are, still perseverating.”

-“You think you’re so great,” Newt says.
+“You think you’re so great,” Newt mutters.
 “Just living your life with no Star Wars related personal baggage.”

-“If you do not feel inclined to elaborate upon your conversation with Ms. Mori, I would appreciate it if you would instead explain your ability to affect the lights by snapping.”
-Hermann says.
+“If you don’t feel inclined to elaborate upon your conversation with Ms. Mori, I would appreciate an explanation of your ability to affect the lights by snapping.”

-He’s thought a lot about how to explain this to Hermann, because, at a first approximation, if he were to just straight-up say ‘biohacking’, or even the more technically accurate 'dermal RFID chip implantation', Hermann is not going to go for that.
+He’s thought a lot about how to explain this to Hermann, because, at a first approximation, if he just straight-up says, “biohacking,” or even the more technically accurate “dermal RFID chip implantation,” Hermann won’t go for that.
 Not at all.
 Hermann has a thing about anything even remotely related to self-experimentation.
-Newt really isn’t sure where this particular personal weirdness comes from, because self-experimentation is something of an historic norm, at least in the life sciences, (rock on Barry Marshall, Albert Hofmann, and literally every Spider-Man villain ever) but Hermann is not into that.
+Newt really isn’t sure where this particular personal weirdness comes from, because self-experimentation is something of a historic norm, at least in the life sciences, (rock on Barry Marshall, Albert Hofmann, and literally every Spider-Man villain ever) but Hermann isn’t into that.

 Or rather, previously he wasn’t.